 As a volunteer on religious institutions' boards, a lawyer may not be "representing a client," but may nonetheless be engaged in "conduct related to the practice of law."
 For example, a lawyer may be asked to help craft her church's policy regarding whether its clergy will perform marriages or whether it will host receptions for weddings that are contrary to its religious beliefs.
 A religious college may ask a lawyer who serves on its board of trustees to review its housing policy or its student code of conduct.
-Drafting and reviewing legal policies may qualify as "conduct related to the practice of law," but surely a lawyer should not fear being disciplined for volunteer legal work she performs for her church or her alma mater.
-65
+Drafting and reviewing legal policies may qualify as "conduct related to the practice of law," but surely a lawyer should not fear being disciplined for volunteer legal work she performs for her church or her alma mater.74

-By chilling attorneys' speech, the Rule is likely to do real harm to religious institutions and their good works in their communities.
-A lawyer should not have to worry about whether her volunteer work treads too closely to the vague line of "conduct related to the practice of law," yet ABA Model Rule 8.4(g) creates such a concern.
-66 Because ABA Model Rule 8.4(g) seems to prohibit lawyers from providing counsel, whether paid or volunteer, in these contexts, the rule will have a stifling and chilling effect on lawyers' free speech and free exercise of religion when serving their congregations and religious institutions.
+By chilling attorneys' speech, ABA Model Rule 8.4(g) and Proposed Rule 8.4(g) threaten real harm to religious institutions and their good works in their communities.
+A lawyer should not have to worry about whether her volunteer work treads too closely to the vague line of "conduct related to the practice of law," yet ABA Model Rule 8.4(g) and Proposed Rule 8.4(g) create such a concern.
+Because they discourage lawyers from providing counsel, whether paid or volunteer, in these contexts, they will have a stifling and chilling effect on lawyers' free speech and free exercise of religion when serving their congregations and religious institutions.